SAP-samples/cloud-cap-samples-java/README.md

 ##### Single Tenant

 ```
-bash ./scripts/create-db-secret.sh bookshop-db
+bash ./scripts/create-db-secret.sh bookshop-hdi
 ```

-It will create a HDI container `bookshop-db` instance on your currently targeted Cloud Foundry space and a secret `bookshop-db` with the credentials in your current Kubernetes namespace.
+It will create a HDI container `bookshop-hdi` instance on your currently targeted Cloud Foundry space and a secret `bookshop-hdi` with the credentials in your current Kubernetes namespace.

 Make the following changes to your _`helm/single-tenant/values.yaml`_.